 4 Netflix: Spoofing Live

 Video 1.
 Promotion video introducing Netflix Live in March 2017.
-Go to the online version of this article to watch the video.

 On 31 March 2017 Netflix released an episode of the series Netflix Live.
 The series centered on Will Arnett commenting ‘live’ on mundane objects and activities, including toasters, microwaves, pencil sharpening and parallel parking.
 The playful mocking of the live turned out to be Netflix’s annual April Fools joke and, judging by the online buzz it generated, its most successful yet.
 The timing of the spoof is hardly a coincidence, but rather a direct response to the popularity of ‘live’ (social) media features such as Facebook Live.
 The teaser for the series sarcastically welcomed its viewers to “the future”.
 It pointed to an exciting future wherein Netflix goes live, at a moment that the live is already widespread in networked media (and perhaps not worth all the fuzz).
 The humor of the series was accomplished through, repetition, the use of hyperbole and paratexts, which provides insights into the current understanding of ‘live’.